 Applying for a scholarship

-The next scholarship award will be in 2022.
-Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply.
-Click here for full details of the 2021 application process; for further information contact us here.
+The next available scholarship will be for the 2024/25 season.
+Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply — a call for applications will be made in spring 2024.
+For further information contact us here.